 - An exchange = is a platform where buyers and sellers can meet and trade cryptocurrencies (or stocks) with each other.

-- Circulating supply = the amount of stocks/coins that are currently circulating on the market and in the public’s hands
+- Circulating supply = the number of stocks/coins that are currently circulating on the market and in the public’s hands

-- Howey test = a test used by the SEC to define if something should be classified as a ‘investment contracts’.
-And if so it needs to comply with the regulations that follows all so called securities under the Securities Act of 1933 and the Securities Exchange Act of 1934.
+- Howey test = a test used by the SEC to define if something should be classified as an ‘investment contracts’.
+And if so it needs to comply with the regulations that follow all so-called securities under the Securities Act of 1933 and the Securities Exchange Act of 1934.

 The Howey test compiles of these questions:

 2. There is an expectation of profits from the investment

 3. The investment of money is in a common enterprise

 4. Any profit comes from the efforts of a promoter or third party